Gesta Hammaburgensis ecclesiae pontificum: Contents

 The description of the temple at Uppsala is one of the most famous excerpts of the Gesta:

 "In this temple, entirely decked out in gold, the people worship the statues of three gods in such wise that the mightiest of them, Thor, occupies a throne in the middle of the chamber; Wodan and Frikko have places on either side. (…) Thor, they say, presides over the air, which governs the thunder and lightning, the winds and rains, fair weather [and] crops.
 The other, Wodan – that is, Fury [Wodan, id est furor] – carries on war and imparts to man strength against his enemies.
 The third is Frikko, who bestows peace and pleasure on mortals.
 His likeness, too, they fashion with an immense phallus."

 The fourth book describes the geography of Scandinavia and the Baltic region.

-It mentions numerous episcopal seats and churches, including Meldorf, Schenefeld, Verden (Diocese of Verden), Pahlen, Ratzeburg, Mecklenburg, Oldenburg in Holstein and Jumne.
+It mentions numerous episcopal seats and churches, including Meldorf, Schenefeld, Verden, Pahlen, Ratzeburg, Mecklenburg, Oldenburg in Holstein and Jumne.

 Beyond this, it gives a description of the coast of Scandinavia and of the "northern isles" including Iceland, Greenland and notably (in chapter 39) Vinland (North America), being the oldest extant written record of the Norse discovery of North America.
 Adam of Bremen had been at the court of Danish king Sven Estridson and was informed about the Viking discoveries in the North Atlantic there.